kujeger/flatpak-gog/README.md

 * It might make sense to create a sort of GOG runtime instead of using the current Base-image approach.
 * Support more GOG games.
 Most of this work is likely to be:
   * Additional libraries to install, possibly conflicting with other games.
-  * Game-specific start scripts.
-Some of the bundled start-scripts with games try to be clever, and will almost certainly make things "interesting."